Soho, West Midlands: Politics

-Soho Ward is represented by three Labour councillors on Birmingham City Council; Sybil Spence, Chaman Lal and Dorothy Hargreaves.
+Soho forms part of the Soho and Jewellery Quarter ward on Birmingham City Council, and is represented by two Labour councillors: Shuranjeet Singh and Su Brooks.

 Soho Ward has adopted a Ward Support Officer with the current holder of the title being Tariq M. Khan.

 In 2014, James Turner Street, in the Winson Green area of the ward featured in the TV series Benefits Street.